Stem Cells: What Are They and 8 Ways to Activate Them

 Adult Stem Cells

-Every person has adult stem cells, also called somatic or tissue-specific stem cells, that exist in your body from the time you were an embryo.
+Every person has adult stem cells, also called somatic or tissue-specific stem cells, that have existed in their body from the time they were an embryo.
 These stem cells can be found in your bone marrow, blood, blood vessels, brain, skin, skeletal muscles, and liver.

 They stay in a non-specific state until your body needs them to turn into a specialized cell used for a specific role.
 Researchers used to believe that adult stem cells can only change based on their tissue of origin, however, it seems like they can turn into other cells as well (3).